What To Feed Your Dog To Help Keep Their Brain Healthy

 Spinach, Blueberries, Carrot, Raspberries

-Studies have shown that a diet rich in antioxidants is great for preserving brain health and functioning.
+Studies have shown that a diet rich in antioxidants is great for supporting brain health and functioning.
 Brightly colored fruits and vegetables are usually loaded with antioxidant properties so try chopping up some carrot, or popping a handful of blueberries or raspberries into Fido’s bowl to help them with their antioxidant levels.
 This will also boost their fiber levels which is another perk of including fruits and veggies in their diet!

 Be mindful of some foods that aren’t good for dogs though.
 Check out the below table of foods that are toxic to dogs and should be avoided…

-Sweet potatoes are a brilliant source of fiber and carbohydrate (energy) for your dog but also loaded with calcium, potassium, Vitamins A, B, and C (the latter being a popular antioxidant).
-Note that this veggie is a bright orange color, meaning it’s packed with antioxidant properties and will help optimize your dog’s brain functioning as well as aid in promoting both the immune system and nervous system.
+Sweet potatoes are a brilliant source of fiber and carbohydrate (energy) for your dog but also loaded with calcium, potassium, and Vitamins A, B, and C (the latter being a popular antioxidant).
+Note that this veggie is a bright orange color, meaning it’s packed with antioxidant properties and will help optimize your dog’s brain functioning as well as can help in promoting both the immune system and nervous system.